learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 # Question 7:

 Let's say that there was a tournament with $n$ teams.
-A match happens when $2$ different teams play against each other (A team cannot play against itself).
+A match happens when $2$ different teams play against each other (a team cannot play against itself).
 This means a team can participate in any number of matches from $0$ to $n - 1$ inclusive.

-Show that there will always been 2 teams that have played the exact same number of matches.
+Show that there will always been $2$ teams that have played the exact same number of matches.